-That future may still be some way off, so what are the near term trends we can look forward to?
+That future may still be some way off, so what are the new food trends we can look forward to?

-Here are my top 10 hospitality trends that will continue to challenge, disrupt and entice producers and consumers – bon appetit!
+Here are my top 10 food and beverage trends that will continue to challenge, disrupt and entice producers and consumers – bon appetit!

 The hype about veganism is still going strong with great market potential, as consumers are looking at healthier lifestyles.